Ayushverma41/CommandPal/report.md

 2.  **Client-to-Server Request**: The `NaturalLanguageForm` client component invokes the `handleNaturalLanguageToCommand` server action, passing the user's input.
 3.  **AI Flow Invocation**: The server action calls the `convertNaturalLanguageToCommandFlow`, which is an AI flow defined using Genkit.
 4.  **AI Processing**: This flow constructs a prompt containing the user's query and OS choice, sends it to the Gemini model, and receives the generated shell command as a string.
-5.  **File System Write**: Before returning to the client, the server action writes the generated command string to the `Command.bat` file located in the project's root directory using Node.js's `fs/promises` module.
+5.  **File System Write**: Before returning to the client, the server action formats the command and writes the result to the `Command.bat` file located in the project's root directory using Node.js's `fs/promises` module.
 6.  **UI Update**: The server action returns the command to the frontend, which then updates the component's state to display the command in a formatted code block.
 7.  **Execution Trigger**: The user clicks the "Execute" button.
 8.  **Execution Request**: The UI calls the `handleExecuteCommand` server action.